Hybrid Quantum Simulation Unlocks Molecular Structure

 “This is an exciting step toward using quantum computers to tackle challenging problems in computational chemistry,” said Galli.

-of quantum computers,” Govoni added.
+“The question we really wanted to address is what is possible to do with the current state of quantum computers,” Govoni added.
 “We asked the question: Even if the results of quantum computers are noisy, can they still be useful to solve interesting problems in materials science?”

 The researchers designed a hybrid simulation process by which IBM quantum computers of just four to six qubits performed part of the calculations, and the results were further processed using a classical computer.